Saving Money with Consistent Enterprise Applications

 How Consistent Interactions and Visual Design Save Companies Money

 A significant cost factor when building enterprise applications is when developers and development teams build their apps from scratch.
-Not trusting pre-built components or the quality of code that many pre-built tools offer, they go off and write new code every time they start a new app.
+Not trusting pre-built components or the quality of code that many pre-built tools offer, they write new code every time they start a new app.

 What’s wrong with this approach?

 When developers build their own UI control libraries, they introduce a greater amount of uncertainty.
-They take on the risk of longer development cycles that in turn result in high project costs.
-They end up with a team building single-purpose controls with little or no documentation, and which have not been adequately tested and cannot be reused in other projects.
-And the user experience is compromised as user interactions are inconsistent
+They take on the risk of longer development cycles that result in high project costs.
+This is an issue, especially when the goal is to reduce app development costs.
+They end up with a team building single-purpose controls with little or no documentation, which have not been adequately tested and cannot be reused in other projects.
+The user experience is compromised as user interactions are inconsistent.

 As shown in the graphic, a Forrester Total Economic Impact study found that by using a UX/UI process, companies saw a 33% reduction in the time required for project development and testing.